 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-It’s a sad day when you realize that your food that you took the time to prepare and freeze now has to be thrown away.
-[Enter hysterical sobbing.]
-But don’t worry!
-I’ve got some great tips on how to keep your food from getting freezer burn so that you stop wasting your food and money.
+It's a sad day when you realize the food that you took the time to prepare and freeze now has to be thrown away. *Enter hysterical sobbing.* But don't worry!
+We've got some great tips on how to keep your food from getting freezer burn so you can stop wasting your food and money.
 Woot woot!

 WHAT IS FREEZER BURN?

 Food that has been freezer burned usually has a layer of frost directly on the food and looks “off.”
-Freezer-burned meat is usually a grayish-white color and looks like it’s dry, which it is.
+Freezer-burned meat is typically a grayish-white color and looks like it's dry…which it is.

 Food that has been freezer burned is safe to eat, but it's not very good at all.
 Freezer burn changes the flavor, color, and texture of the food, ew!